 There are three types of add-ons you can get, which are all explained in our exhibitions section.

 If you want to enjoy any of these activities, the following ticket options are available for all add-on options.

 One of the best ways to save money on tickets for the American Museum of Natural History is to simply purchase admission from the ticket counter at the museum.

-The only drawback to taking advantage of their pay-what-you-wish tickets is that this option is not available via tickets purchased online, which means you might have to wait in a long ticket line to get it.
+The only drawback to taking advantage of their pay-what-you-wish tickets is that this option is not available via tickets purchased online, which means you might have to wait in an occasionally long ticket line to get it.

 The following services include tickets to the American Museum of Natural History.

 While most of these tourist passes only offer general admission to AMNH, the CityPass also includes one add-on for free.

 If you want to enjoy a special exhibition, a giant-screen film or a space show, consider getting this pass to save money on tickets.